 Family members who travel with students are advised to use their travel agent to make hotel reservations.
 For those who prefer to make their own reservations, see the section on hotels.
 Family members who intend to travel to Des Moines should make reservations as soon as possible.
 Individuals who stay at hotels other than those close to Drake will probably want to rent a car or use a taxi to get to campus.
 Anyone visiting Des Moines for more than a night or two will probably also want to rent a car.

-International Student Orientation will be held on Wednesday, August 24 from 9:00am-4:00pm.
+International Student Orientation will be held on Tuesday-Wednesday, August 20-21 from 9:00am-4:00pm.
 Orientation is required for all international students who are enrolling at Drake for the first time (including both graduate and undergraduate students).
 You will receive the schedule for orientation in your welcome packet, but expect information about immigration regulations, special programs and services for international students, the mandatory international student health insurance program, and other information to help prepare you for life at Drake.
-The TOEFL exam will be given at 8:30 AM on Thursday, August 25 for students that have not provided a TOEFL score demonstrating they have met Drake's English proficiency policy.
+The TOEFL exam will be given at 3:30pm on Wednesday, August 21 for students that have not provided a TOEFL score demonstrating they have met Drake's English proficiency policy.